linkernetworks/vortex/installer/README.md

 NOTE:

-1. Make sure server(s) are up on GCP
+1. Add hostname (instance name), ansible_ssh_host (public/private ip), ip (private ip) to node list
+2. The installer use `ansible_ssh_host` to connect to instance from provisioner (the server execute scripts).
+If the provisioner is inside private network, use private ip for better network performance.
-2. The `ansible_ssh_host` ip is peripheral and will change when restarting server
+3. The `ansible_ssh_host` ip is peripheral.
+Note that it  will change when restarting server.

 ### Deploy